Frequently Asked Questions

 Can this go in the dishwasher/microwave?

 Yes!
 Any functional pottery, including flute mugs, are safe to use in the dishwasher and microwave.
 Even if the flute mug handle fills with water, it will drain and will not damage the piece.
 That being said, hand washing is always gentler on pottery and can help it have a longer life!
 It might also help to avoid getting food particles in the handle.
-Just give that handle a good rinse.
+Just give that handle a good rinse with clean water.
+In over ten years of making and using these mugs, it has never been an issue.

 Does water volume/heat change the pitch of a flute mug?